 The desire to expand prompted Camp Quest in 2000 to incorporate independent of the Free Inquiry Group, with Fred Edwords, former executive director of the American Humanist Association, serving as the first president.
 Over the next several years the Institute for Humanist Studies awarded grants to support the formation of new Camp Quest camps.
 These new camps were independently operated, but were based on the same mission as the original.

 Camp Quest Smoky Mountains was the first new Camp Quest to launch in 2002.
 By summer of 2006 there were a total of six Camp Quests, including new locations in California, Michigan, Minnesota, and Ontario.

 As the number of Camp Quests increased, more of a need developed for coordination among the independently operated programs.
 In 2007 Camp Quest, Inc., the operator of the original Camp Quest, expanded its mission to also serve as an umbrella organization supporting all of the Camp Quest camps in North America.

-In 2008, with the generous support of a grant from the Institute for Humanist Studies, Camp Quest, Inc. hired its first employee, Executive Director Amanda Metskas.
+In 2008, with the generous support of a grant from the Institute for Humanist Studies, Camp Quest, Inc. hired its first employee, former executive director Amanda Metskas.

 In 2017, Camp Quest hired its current executive director, Kim Newton.
 Camp Quest is continuing to expand.
 We now have twelve Camp Quest affiliates across North America and overseas partners in the UK and Switzerland.